A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Case studies

 \section{Case studies}

-We present two case studies.
-The first illustrates the goal-conditioned reward in \cref{eq:goalreward} in a nominal \ac{MPC} setup, compared against more traditional objectives.
-The second brings together all the elements discussed in this paper: robustness, goal conditioning, and the combination of local-global values.
+We present three case studies.
+The first two demonstrate the advantages of a goal-conditioned objective over a classical control objective in MPC in terms of handling nonlinear and high-dimensional system dynamics.
+The first illustrates the goal-conditioned reward in \cref{eq:goalreward} in a nominal, nonlinear \ac{MPC} setup without \ac{RL}, compared against more traditional objectives.
+The second demonstrates, theoretically and empirically, the advantages of a goal-conditioned objective through the lens of classical linear quadratic control both in terms of performance and scalability.
+The third brings together all the elements discussed in this paper on \ac{RL} and \ac{MPC}: robustness, goal conditioning, and the combination of local-global values.
 The corresponding code is available here: \url{https://github.com/NPLawrence/RL-MPC}.